Detection of Functional Communities in Networks of Randomly Coupled Oscillators Using the Dynamic-Mode Decomposition: Introduction

 \section{Introduction}

 Researchers in myriad disciplines employ networks to represent entities (i.e., nodes) that interact with each other through their connections (which are encoded by edges) \cite{newman-book2018}.
 Network architecture, in turn, affects the dynamics of systems that evolve on networks \cite{porter2016dynamical}.
-Network structure can profoundly impact the spread of diseases \cite{kiss} and information \cite{lehman2018}, the collective behavior of coupled oscillators \cite{arenas2, rodrigues}, and more.
+Network structure can profoundly impact the spread of diseases \cite{kiss} and information \cite{lehman2018}, the collective behavior of coupled oscillators \cite{arenas2,rodrigues}, and more.

-The analysis of networks plays an increasingly important role throughout the sciences and engineering, and this is very prominent in the study of dynamical systems \cite{newman-book2018, porter2}.
-A key question is how interacting entities in a network form collectives known as \emph{communities}, which can take the form of either {\it structural} or {\it functional} communities.
+The analysis of networks plays an increasingly important role throughout the sciences and engineering, and this is very prominent in the study of dynamical systems \cite{newman-book2018,porter2}.
+A key question is how interacting entities in a network form collective structures like \emph{communities}, which can take the form of either {\it structural} or {\it functional} communities.
 A \emph{structural community} is a dense set of nodes that is connected sparsely to other dense sets of nodes \cite{porter3,fortunato}.
 A very large number of approaches have been developed to algorithmically detect structural communities in networks.
-By contrast, considerably less effort has been devoted to the detection of \emph{functional communities}.
-One way to detect functional communities is by running a dynamical process on a network, constructing a new network (a so-called ``functional network") based on time-series similarity of the outputs of the network's nodes, and then detecting structural communities in the functional network \cite{arenas1,bassett2013}.
+By contrast, considerably less effort has been devoted to the detection of \emph{functional communities}, which are based on the behaviors or dynamics of the nodes.
+One way to detect functional communities is by running a dynamical process on a network, constructing a new network (a so-called ``functional network") based on the time-series similarity of the outputs of the network's nodes, and then detecting structural communities in the functional network \cite{arenas1,bassett2013}.
 One can also detect functional communities using time-series output of experiments.
-Whether the time-series output comes from a model or experimental measurements, the focus in functional-community detection is behavioral similarity of a network's entities over time.
+Whether the time-series output comes from a model or experimental measurements, the focus in functional-community detection is the behavioral similarity of a network's entities over time.
+These functional communities, whose name is inspired by studies of functional brain networks in neuroscience \cite{bassett2013}, arise from communities in a network in which the edges encode some type of time-series similarity between the nodes of the network.
+Another name for such communities is ``behavioral communities''.
+They were explored briefly in \cite{shalizi2007} using methods from information theory and structural community detection.